 In your relationships with one another, have the same mind as Christ Jesus: Though he was God, he didn’t think of equality with God as something to grasp, rather, he emptied himself, taking the very nature of a servant, being born a human being.
 And being found in the form of a man, he humbled himself, becoming obedient unto death, even the death of the cross. ~ Philippians 2:5

-Here are some observations I want to share with you.
-I hope they’ll stir your heart,
+Here are some thoughts, ideas, and observations I hope they’ll stir your heart,

 · Lent is the season for spiritual, emotional, mental, and physical detox.

 · Lent is a trust fall into the arms of God.